Rabies in animals: Foxes

-Rabies is endemic throughout most of the world, though incubation time and antigen types shift depending on its host.
+Rabies in foxes is endemic throughout most of the world, though incubation time and antigen types shift depending on its host.
+In areas of Europe where terrestrial rabies is still present, red foxes are the main vector, with Europe having struggled for decades with fox-mediated rabies, understood to have originated from a 1930s outbreak in red foxes in Kaliningrad, and having spread throughout Europe subsequently.

 Arctic rabies is a specific strain of Rabies lyssavirus that is most closely phylogenetically related to a separate strand halfway down the world in India and has an incubation period that can last up to six months, comparable to that of the virus in humans.
 It is very rarely studied due to difficulties in lab cultivation and in finding samples, but studies have shown unique antigenic variants in different hosts, most commonly the arctic fox, Vulpes lagopus, a highly dense species.
 Though this strain is claimed to be less pathogenic to humans, that may be a correlation to low exposure rates rather than a physiological fact.

 Horses

 Rabies can be contracted in horses if they interact with rabid animals in their pasture, usually through being bitten (e.g. by vampire bats) on the muzzle or lower limbs.
 Signs include aggression, incoordination, head-pressing, circling, lameness, muscle tremors, convulsions, colic and fever.
 Horses that experience the paralytic form of rabies have difficulty swallowing, and drooping of the lower jaw due to paralysis of the throat and jaw muscles.
 Incubation of the virus may range from 2–9 weeks.
 In a study done on 21 horses with rabies, death occurred within 1-7 days with an average time of survival of 4.47 days.
 It is currently recommended for horses to receive a yearly vaccine; however, in a study done on 93 horses, it was discovered that the rabies vaccine could provide prolonged immunity to the virus for up to eight years.